Treaty of Rouen (991): Aftermath

 The peace treaty between the two rulers was one of Æthelred’s most successful diplomatic policies.
 This success was short lived however, as after the death of Richard I in 996 and the ultimate ascension of his son Richard II to the Duchy, relations between the two parties once again appear strained.
-In the 1059s, William of Jumièges writes of an English attack in the Cotentin in Normandy, which likely occurred around 1002; not long after the Anglo-Saxon Chronicle tells us the viking fleet had arrived in Normandy.
-The Normans receival of the vikings in 1000 was clearly a breach of the Treaty of Rouen, possibly due to Richard II not feeling compelled to honour his father’s agreements.
-The attack on Normandy by the English in around 1002 was likely a response to this misdeed.
-In response to this breakdown of relations, negotiations were initiated once again between the English king and the new Duke of Normandy, which culminated in the marriage of the Duke’s sister Emma to Æthelred in 1002.
+The Anglo-Saxon Chronicle reported that the Normans received the Vikings after their raid in the year 1000; this breached the Treaty of Rouen.
+William of Jumièges wrote in the 1050s of an English attack on the Cotentin in Normandy: this probably occurred sometime between 1000 and 1002, and seems to have been a response to Richard's harbouring the raiders.
+Because of this breakdown of relations, negotiations were initiated once again between the English king and the new duke of Normandy, which culminated in the marriage of the duke’s sister Emma to Æthelred in 1002.